Vietic languages: Vietnamese

 The Vietnamese language was identified as Austroasiatic in the mid-nineteenth century, and there is now strong evidence for this classification.
 Modern Vietnamese has lost many Proto-Austroasiatic phonological and morphological features.
 Vietnamese also has large stocks of borrowed Chinese vocabulary.
 However, there continues to be resistance to the idea that Vietnamese could be more closely related to Khmer than to Chinese or Tai languages among Vietnamese nationalists.
 The vast majority of scholars attribute typological similarities with Sinitic and Tai to language contact rather than to common inheritance.

 Chamberlain (1998) argues that the Red River Delta region was originally Tai-speaking and became Vietnamese-speaking only between the seventh and ninth centuries AD as a result of emigration from the south, i.e., modern Central Vietnam, where the highly distinctive and conservative North-Central Vietnamese dialects are spoken today.
 Therefore, the region of origin of Vietnamese (and the earlier Viet–Muong) was well south of the Red River.

 On the other hand, Ferlus (2009) showed that the inventions of pestle, oar and a pan to cook sticky rice, which is the main characteristic of the Đông Sơn culture, correspond to the creation of new lexicons for these inventions in Northern Vietic (Việt–Mường) and Central Vietic (Cuoi-Toum).
 The new vocabularies of these inventions were proven to be derivatives from original verbs rather than borrowed lexical items.
 The current distribution of Northern Vietic also corresponds to the area of Dong Son culture.
-Thus, Ferlus concludes that the Northern Vietic (Viet-Muong) is the direct heirs of the Dongsonian, who have resided in Southern part of Red river delta and North Central Vietnam since the 1st millennium BC.
+Thus, Ferlus concludes that the Northern Vietic (Viet-Muong) is the direct heir of the Dongsonian, who had resided in the southern part of the Red River Delta and North Central Vietnam from the 1st millennium BC.